-Apple Wallet VISA card users report receiving ‘Enhanced Fraud Prevention’ notifications today that outline changes how Apple shares ‘fraud prevention assessments’ with payment card networks based on analyzed information from user Apple Pay transactions (purchase amount, currency, date, location, very likely more).
-The changes seem to apply to web and in-app purchases.
+Apple Wallet VISA card users started receiving ‘Enhanced Fraud Prevention’ notifications on 2022-04-22 that outlined changes how Apple shares ‘fraud prevention assessments’ with payment card networks based on analyzed information from user Apple Pay transactions (purchase amount, currency, date, location, very likely more).
+The changes apply to Apple Pay in-app and web purchases with VISA brand cards.

-Some clarity on the reasons and timing of Enhanced Fraud Prevention: Wallet notifications went to VISA card users in various Apple Pay regions (US, Japan, Australia and more) the same day Apple switched the Apple Cash card brand from Discover to VISA debit.
-Kissing the Green Dot Bank/Discover backend goodbye for VISA is the smart thing to do as Apple can finally take Apple Cash international.
-Enhanced Fraud Prevention had to be in place first for that to happen.
+Fortunately we do have clarity on the timing of the Enhanced Fraud Prevention rollout: Wallet notifications went to VISA card users in various Apple Pay regions (US, Japan, Australia and more) the same day Apple switched their Apple Cash card brand from Discover to VISA.
+Kissing the Green Dot Bank and Discover backend goodbye for VISA was the smart thing to do if Apple wants to take Apple Cash international at some point.
+Obviously Apple had to implement Enhanced Fraud Prevention for the Apple Cash switch to VISA to happen.

 Unfortunately Wallet doesn’t always show you which VISA cards use Enhanced Fraud Prevention and which do not.
 Immediately after the April 2022 rollout, Wallet EFP cards explained it in card details.
 EFP Wallet credentials disappeared later that year and have not come back, except on iOS 17 beta devices which also display the EFP banner when adding a VISA EFP card in Wallet for the first time.